Josemarome/Project_4_-F1/README.md

 - Add race-specific features (qualifying, constructor, grid position)
 - Expand with full Jolpi API endpoints (e.g., `/pitstops`, `/qualifying`)
 - Include visual performance comparison (bar plots, heatmaps)
 - Try ensemble models (e.g., XGBoost) for benchmarking

+---

+This project allowed us to apply a complete data analytics pipeline — from data ingestion and SQL modeling to machine learning and dashboard visualization — strengthening our skills in Python, SQL, and Tableau through a real-world Formula 1 use case. 🏁